 There are so many articles and discussions out there involving the sadness that grips some of us over the holidays with a need for reconciliation.

 We hear about loneliness and darkness that follows some instead of joy and light.
-Hope is lacking and grief fills holes.
+Hope is lacking and grief fills the holes.

 Some may suggest that a lot of this is caused by a lack of reconciliation between people.
 We may find ourselves on one end of the phone line waiting for a lost loved one to humble themselves in apology.
-We may find ourselves with pen in hand trying to create the warm wishes that we want to feel but instead find our words lack love and understanding.
+We may find ourselves with pen in hand trying to create the warm wishes that we want to feel but instead find that our words lack love and understanding.

 People long for peace between friends and hope among family, but egos, arguments and hurts fill those spots instead.
 We feel a cause to point fingers and bah-humbug at the choice to create a unity in celebration because one is right, and others are wrong.